Off the bitten trail to Mardi Himal base camp

 Teahouse kitchen in Forest camp at 2,570 m

-Teahouses along the Mardi Himal trek are limited and basic as it is new route for teahouse trek.
-You need to be with experienced supporting team (guide and porters) who can help in the kitchen if needed.
-Carry good sleeping bag, supplementary food, tit-bits and first aid kit.
+Teahouses along the Mardi Himal trek are limited and basic (There are plenty now), as it is a new route for the teahouse trek.
+You need to be with an experienced supporting team (guide and porters) who can help in the kitchen if needed.
+Carry a good sleeping bag, supplementary food, titbits, and a first aid kit.

 The trail gradually climbs through the forest to 'Low camp' at 2,990 m.
 Low camp is another clearing in the forest with two lodges.
-One can see the Mt Fishtail from Low camp.
-We decided to climb for another 1 hr to Badal danda (cloud hill) at 3,300 m.
-At Badal danda, we come out of the treeline and the Himalayan vista opens up to us.
-There is only one lodge though.
-Water is scarce at this place.
-The owners were fetching the water on their back from few hundred meter down.
+One can see Mt Fishtail from Low Camp.
+We decided to climb for another 1 hour to Badal Danda (cloud hill) at 3,300 m.
+At Badal Danda, we come out of the treeline, and the Himalayan vista opens up to us.
+There is only one lodge, though.
+Water is scarce in this place.
+The owners were fetching the water on their backs from a few hundred meters down.

 Mardi Himal overlaps with Mt Fishtail.